linda84715/h2o-baby-swim-portal/README.md

 4. Start the development server:npm run dev
 5. Open your browser and visit `http://localhost:5173`
 6. Start the back-end server: cd api, npm install, nodemon index.js
-7. Test your server on `http://localhost:3001/test`
+7. To test your server, navigate to `http://localhost:3001/test` in your browser.
+You should see the message "It works".

 ## Contact